Explainable AI to Improve Machine Learning Reliability for Industrial Cyber-Physical Systems: Conclusion and future work

 \section{Conclusion and future work}

 We described an approach to arrive at effective ML model hyperparameter adjustments, relying on XAI techniques.
 We argued the advantage over design-space search methodologies, as XAI provides the designer with reasoning behind the adjustment, making the model superior in terms of reliability and dealing with future, unseen data.
 We have shown how this approach is implemented for time-series data collected from industrial CPS machine operations, by considering custom, human-interpretable signal decompositions.
 The improvements in prediction performance is demonstrated using our experimental platform.
+It must be noted that while our method of applying XAI to uncover model reasoning is generalisable, both the model reasoning itself and the potential improvements presented in this paper are dataset and model specific.

-There can be other implications beyond the ML model itself.
-Given the component scoring, upon consistent reliance on a particular component, a less complex architecture/design could be considered, or the opposite could be argued.
+Given the component scoring, upon consistent reliance on a particular component, a less complex architecture could be considered, or the opposite could be argued.
 Plus, depending on component importance, a lower sample rate could be argued in favour of.
 This means that the monitoring subsystem can be adjusted accordingly, leading to lower data sampling overhead and data size reduction.
+Additionally, the measures taken based on the XAI findings should be compared with the other techniques, such as automated hyperparameter tuning and alterative XAI approaches, e.g., WindowSHAP~\cite{Nayebi:2023:WindowSHAP}.
 These can be interesting future work avenues to explore.

 \begin{credits}

 This publication is part of the project ZORRO with project number KICH1.ST02.21.003 of the research programme Key Enabling Technologies (KIC), which is (partly) financed by the Dutch Research Council (NWO). \end{credits}